avine/formation-angular-base/Slides/11_forms.md

 ## "Banana in the Box"

-- *2-way data-binding* (default in AngularJS) is disabled by default
+- *2-way data-binding* is disabled by default
 - We can reproduce it with the syntaxes we've seen so far

 ```html